sg-s/data-manager/README.md

 ## What this is

-hash-based data management system written in MATLAB.
+hash-based data management system. `MATLAB` and `python` offerings available.

 ## The problem